Ty France Player Props: Mariners vs. Rangers

-On Friday, Ty France (.575 slugging percentage in past 10 games, including three home runs) and the Seattle Mariners face the Texas Rangers, whose starting pitcher will be Jon Gray.
-First pitch is at 8:05 PM ET.
+Ty France -- with a slugging percentage of .575 in his past 10 games, including three home runs -- will be in action for the Seattle Mariners against the Texas Rangers, with Andrew Heaney on the hill, on June 3 at 4:05 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Yankees.
+In his previous game he had a hitless performance (0-for-4) against the Rangers.

 Ty France Game Info & Props vs. the Rangers